-ApsaraDB for Redis instances of the cluster edition or read/write splitting edition use proxy servers to route commands, balance loads, and perform failover.
-This topic describes how proxy servers route commands, bring a read-only node offline, and handle special commands.
+Cluster instances or read/write splitting instances of ApsaraDB for Redis use proxy servers to route commands, balance loads, and perform failovers.
+This topic describes how proxy servers route commands, bring read replicas offline, and handle special commands.

 Route commands in cluster instances